intermine/im-docs/docs/data-model/data-labels.rst

 Configuring classes and fields globally
 -----------------------------------------------

-For this, the mine needs to be made aware of properties files that hold the appropriate translations.
+To configuring classes and fields globally, the mine needs to be made aware of properties files that hold the appropriate translations.
 Biological mines automatically get three of these files:

 `bio/webapp/src/main/webapp/WEB-INF/soClassName.properties`
   used to generate readable names using the SO term a class represents